Skip to content

 Impaired Driver Program (IDP)

-Contact the GCC Impaired Driver Program Coordinator, Tina Marsceill by emailing smarsceill@genesee.edu or by calling 585-345-6868 for further information.
+Contact the GCC Impaired Driving Program Coordinator by emailing cksaluste@genesee.edu or by calling 585-345-6868 for further information.